SlvInn/boot_tide/README.md

     out = boot_tide(time, y, {'option_name',option_value})
 ```

+general options:
+- `n_boot`: number of bootstrap resample to generate
+- `seed`: pseudo-numebr generator seed: generate an odd number as seed
+- `method`: bootstrap type: MBB or SPB

+options for MBB only:
+- `circular`: if true use circular MBB
+- `lblock_dist`: distribution (MATLAB name) for simulating the block length
+- `lblock_par`: block length distribution parameter
+- `lblock`: MBB block length [in hours]
+- `block_output`: if true return the MBB matrices used for construction the resamples (e.g., time indices)

+options for SPB only (EXPERIMENTAL):
+- `noise`: method to estimate the residual spectrum: fft, fftnoise, skfft, sknoise, cpfft, cpnoise, dllftt, or dllnoise

+option for computing the parameter resamples:
+- `tide_model`: function handle for estimating the tidal parameters on each y resample

 ### boot_tide_param.m
 Calculate the plug-in bootstrap estimators of the parameter replicates of a tidal model (not necessarily produced via `boot_tide.m`, it only needs a matrix of parameters replicates) and the corresponding Confidence Intervals (CIs).
 Via the specification of the `circular` option, the user can request to use circular statistics for the parameters expressed in radiant or degrees units [e.g., tidal phases].

 ```MATLAB
     % bootstrap estimate of the paramemeters (bootstrap distribution means)